 When you’re ready to sell your vacant land, selling without a realtor can be a great move.
 Not only will you not have to pay a commission, but you also don’t have to pay tax on that commission.
 Plus, you can complete the process faster, allowing you to limit your holding costs and get more from your investment.

-No matter what your situation, if you own land in Toronto, ON, call GTA House Buyers at (647) 848-7790 or send us a message to discuss the ways holding onto vacant land is costing you and what you can do about it.
+No matter what your situation, if you own land in Canada, call GTA House Buyers at (647) 848-7790 or send us a message to discuss the ways holding onto vacant land is costing you and what you can do about it.